PProvost/www.peterprovost.org/source/_posts/2012-08-23-visual-studio-2012-fakes-part-3.md

 }
 ```

-While we're not using the closure anymore, the asserts are pretty ugly, so we
+While we're not using the closure anymore, those asserts are pretty ugly, so we
 will want to look at fixing that.
 But before we do, I want to delete some code.

 ## Using the built-in StubObserver class